KwstasGeorgiadis/covid/README.md

 # covid
-Stats for covid-19
+API for statistic for covid-19

 # Quick set up

-## For macos and linux users
+## Without Docker for macos and linux users

 1. Set up log files
  a. ```mkdir /var/log/covid``` \